jaklithn/GraphDatabaseDemo/Readme.md

 ## Load Movies
-By running the Neo.Movies console application you will install Movies from the zip file located in Resources folder.
+By running the Movies.Neo console application you will install Movies from the zip file located in Resources folder.
 This will give you 8000 movies, 60000 persons and 150000 relations to play with.
 The generation will typically take ~15 minutes.
 You might feel this is slow but it is actually quite fast.
 An average record operation takes ~0.4ms which is about ten times faster than most RDBMS.
 There are several techniques to bulk process imports making it much faster, but that is outside the scope of this demo.